chethancm2001/devspace-hackathon/README.md

 # Connected Things
-## Esp8266 collects the data form the hardware and make post request to the https://connected-things.herokuapp.com/post end point the backend is configured in such way that it colldects the data and stores it in a database the mongodb is the database is used .
+## Esp8266 collects the data form the hardware and make post request to the https://connected-things.herokuapp.com/post end point the backend is configured in such way that it collects the data and stores it in a mongodb .
 To make the api express is used

 [click here to enter Connected things](https://connected-things.herokuapp.com/)
 #